This page contains important information for current students. There are links on this page for:

 The St. Olaf lesson-planning template can be downloaded below.
 This is the preferred lesson plan template used in the St. Olaf Teacher Education Program.

-- Lesson Plan Template 1 (this form was revised in March 2023)
+- Lesson Plan Template 1 (this WordDoc was revised in March 2023)

-- Lesson Plan Template 2 (revised November 2020 — this includes color coding)
+- Lesson Plan Template 2 (this WordDoc was revised November 2020 — and includes color coding)

 - SIOP Protocol